puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/uniconfig-clustering/index.md

 ## Introduction

-UniConfig can be easily deployed in the cluster because of its stateless and transaction-based architecture:
+UniConfig can be easily deployed in the cluster thanks to its stateless architecture and transaction isolation:

-* stateless architecture - UniConfig nodes in the cluster don't keep any state that would have to be synced directly with other nodes in the cluster.
-All network-topology configuration and state information are stored inside PostgreSQL database that must be reachable from all UniConfig nodes in the same zone.
+* stateless architecture - UniConfig nodes in the cluster don't keep any state that would have to be communicated directly to other Uniconfig nodes in a cluster.
+All network-topology configuration and state information are stored inside a PostgreSQL database that must be reachable from all UniConfig nodes in the same zone.
+All Uniconfig nodes share the same database, making the database single source of truth for Uniconfig cluster.
-* transaction-based architecture - Load-balancing is based on allocation of UniConfig transactions to nodes in the cluster.
-The same UniConfig transaction cannot span multiple UniConfig nodes in the cluster.
+* transaction isolation - Load-balancing is based on mapping UniConfig transactions to Uniconfig nodes in a cluster (transactions are sticky).
+One UniConfig transaction cannot span multiple UniConfig nodes in a cluster.
-  Sessions used for management of devices are temporary - they are created when UniConfig needs to access device on the network, and they are closed when UniConfig transactions, that used corresponding sessions, is closed.
+  Southbound sessions used for device management are ephemeral - they are created when UniConfig needs to access device on the network (like pushing cnfiguration updates) and they are closed as soon as a UniConfig transactions is committed or closed.

 There are several advantages of clustered deployment of UniConfig nodes:

 * horizontal scalability - Increasing number of units that can process UniConfig transactions in parallel.
-  Single UniConfig node tend to have limited processing and networking resources - by increasing number of nodes in the cluster, this constraint can be mitigated.
+  Single UniConfig node tends to have limited processing and networking resources - by increasing number of nodes in the cluster, this constraint can be mitigated.
+The more Uniconfig nodes in a cluster, the more transactions can be executed in parallel.
   Number of connected UniConfig nodes in the cluster can also be adjusted at the runtime.
 * high-availability - Single UniConfig node doesn't represent single point of failure.
 If UniConfig node crashes, only UniConfig transactions that are processed by corresponding node, are cancelled.
 Application can retry failed transaction, and it will be processed by next node in the cluster.

+There also are a couple limitations to be considered:

+* Parallel execution of transactions is subject to a locking mechanism, where 2 transactions cannot manipulate the same device at the same time.
+* Single transaction is always executed by a single Uniconfig node.
+This means that a scope of a single transaction is limited by the number devices and   their configuration a single Uniconfig node can handle.

 ## Deployments